 "I felt real comfortable," John Brantley said.
 "We had great preparation through camp and the past week, so it just felt great to go out and be able to execute.
 It was a good start.
 We've got some things to clean up and just keep improving."

-The game plan was geared toward getting Brantley off to a good start.
+The game plan for Florida was geared toward getting Brantley off to a good start.
 Most of his early throws came on swing passes to running backs Chris Rainey and Jeff Demps out of the backfield.
 He threw them with confidence, hitting the two in stride and allowing for yards after the catch.

 The offense didn't punt once all night, giving them confidence in the scheme put in this offseason.